The Impact of Explanations on Fairness in Human-AI Decision-Making: Protected vs Proxy Features: Qualitative Results

-Next, we consider how participants talk about the ``university'' feature after disclosures.
-With bias disclosure alone (and especially without explanations), mentions of university were quite sparse.
-Some participants mention that university is given too much weight (``\textit{I just find it hilarious that the borrower's state and university is such a huge factor}.'') but may not make the connection that this over-use is due to indirect bias.
-One participant knew outside of the study that Bryn Mawr is a women’s college, but they were still generally not confident about how to find biased predictions without direct access to protected features: ``\textit{After learning more about possible discriminatory predictions on the AI's part...
-I'm specifically concerned about gender and race… but don't quite know how to discern that from these charts...
+After bias disclosure alone (and especially without explanations), mentions of universities were quite sparse.
+Some participants mentioned that the university feature is given excessive weight (``\textit{I just find it hilarious that the borrower's state and university is such a huge factor}.'') but may not recognize this as indirect bias.
+One participant, although aware that Bryn Mawr is a women’s college, expressed uncertainty about identifying biased predictions without direct access to protected features: ``\textit{After learning more about possible discriminatory predictions on the AI's part...
+I'm specifically concerned about gender and race... but don't quite know how to discern that from these charts...
 This applicant profile gave me pause because I *think* Bryn Mawr College is an all-women's college.}''

-When participants were instead given the full bias and correlation disclosure, the ``university'' feature appears frequently in decision justifications.
-Here, participants continue to point out that university is given too much weight in explanations generally but also point to undue negative weight towards women's colleges. (e.g., ``\textit{While the system said late, I thought this was unfair because it placed a strong negative value on the college, which might be a women's college}.'').
-While some participants bring up this university bias as a justification for flipping model predictions, many acknowledge the bias and make a neutral prediction or agree with predictions of women being late in repayment.
-We also find that some participants struggled to recall which universities were co-ed, and others misinterpreted the co-ed schools as being predominantly male which may have limited their ability to intervene to correct model biases.
+After full bias and correlation disclosure, the ``university'' feature appears frequently in justifications.
+Here, participants continue to highlight the excessive weight assigned to the university in explanations, noting particularly unwarranted negative weight on women's colleges (e.g., ``\textit{While the system said late, I thought this was unfair because it placed a strong negative value on the college, which might be a women's college}.'').
+Although some participants use this university bias as a justification for flipping model predictions, many acknowledge the bias and either make a neutral prediction or concur with predictions of women being late in repayment.
+Additionally, we observed that some participants struggled to recall which universities were co-ed, which may have limited their ability to intervene and correct model biases.